(reading time: 1 hour, 21 minutes)

 “You’ll have to help me get a good one Dawn,” Alast said.
 The grave girl nodded, appreciating his recognition of her expertise.
 Alast was about to ask for Rob’s input on weapon choice when he heard a splash.
 His head whipped around.
 It couldn’t be her.
 I never heard the splash last time; it was too perfect.
 She’s silent.
 It’s like… it’s like… she can cut the waters.
 Her dive could separate stone like Peako’s fabled perfect weapon.

 “We’ve arrived,” Rob said.
-He vaulted off the side of the wagon and flipped a coin to the driver.
-Dawn tumbled backwards onto the ground.
+He vaulted off the side of the wagon and flipped a tile coin to the driver.
+Dawn tumbled backward onto the ground.
 Obviously outclassed by the bonepickers, Alast simply stepped down without flinging his body in any particular direction.
 They walked down narrow streets for a while, losing the sounds of the canal.
 Peako’s place, unlike Oobla’s, shared its cavern with a few other businesses.
 Who would’ve thought the greatest weapon-smith in the world was sandwiched between a rug store and a place that sold livestock feed?
 They passed through the dusty smell of the carpet place and the earthy grains of the feed shop to get to Peako’s front door.

 Alast expected a bell to go off when they entered, or a gravefolk skull to be perched nearby announcing their arrival, but there was no fanfare.
 The shop was cramped, built from wood so dark it was nearly black, and the air crackled like that around a campfire.